digitribesthlm/contenthub/README.md

 -   A modern web browser.
 -   A Google Gemini API Key.
--   An N8N instance and MongoDB database for the backend.
+-   A live backend with a REST API, an N8N instance, and a MongoDB database.

 ### Setup